 This post may contain affiliate links to some TERRIfic sites you should check out.
 Learn more about it here.

-If 2020 was the year of life lessons and realizations, 2021 is the year of putting those lessons into practice.
+Finally, in 2022 we can take those many lessons and reminders to take us even further than we imagined.
 And yes, many of those lessons were pretty heavy but they all pretty much amount to the same thing: be a better person

 It’s really what all our goals, resolutions and lofty targets are about.
 Getting us closer to being a better version of ourselves.
 While self-improvement can take years of therapy (which isn’t accessible to everyone) and reconciliation with traumatic experiences, there are other smaller things you can do right now to help you get there.
 Dare I say, some things will make you feel like a better person overnight.

 Of course, the growth and self-improvement needed to be a better person is a process.
 No one expects you to become Mother Theresa right away so don’t put pressure on yourself to do so.
 Instead, focus on just being better than you were yesterday.
 Luckily, this list can help.

 - Make an effort to look your best every day